1. What is the NBA G League?

 3. How many teams are in the NBA G League?

-They include: Austin Spurs (San Antonio Spurs), Birmingham Squadron (New Orleans Pelicans), Capital City Go-Go (Washington Wizards), Charge Basketball (Cleveland Cavaliers), College Park Skyhawks (Atlanta Hawks), Delaware Blue Coats (Philadelphia 76ers), Fort Wayne Mad Ants (Indiana Pacers), Grand Rapids Gold (Denver Nuggets), Greensboro Swarm (Charlotte Hornets), Iowa Wolves (Minnesota Timberwolves), Lakeland Magic (Orlando Magic), Long Island Nets (Brooklyn Nets), Maine Celtics (Boston Celtics), Memphis Hustle (Memphis Grizzlies), Motor City Cruise (Detroit Pistons), Oklahoma City Blue (Oklahoma City Thunder), Ontario Clippers (L.A.
-Clippers), Raptors 905 (Toronto Raptors), Rio Grande Valley Vipers (Houston Rockets), Salt Lake City Stars (Utah Jazz), Santa Cruz Warriors (Golden State Warriors), Sioux Falls Skyforce (Miami Heat), South Bay Lakers (Los Angeles Lakers), Stockton Kings (Sacramento Kings), Texas Legends (Dallas Mavericks), Westchester Knicks (New York Knicks), Windy City Bulls (Chicago Bulls) and Wisconsin Herd (Milwaukee Bucks).
+They include: Austin Spurs (San Antonio Spurs), Birmingham Squadron (New Orleans Pelicans), Capital City Go-Go (Washington Wizards), Charge Basketball (Cleveland Cavaliers), College Park Skyhawks (Atlanta Hawks), Delaware Blue Coats (Philadelphia 76ers), Grand Rapids Gold (Denver Nuggets), Greensboro Swarm (Charlotte Hornets), Indiana Mad Ants (Indiana Pacers), Iowa Wolves (Minnesota Timberwolves), Long Island Nets (Brooklyn Nets), Maine Celtics (Boston Celtics), Memphis Hustle (Memphis Grizzlies), Motor City Cruise (Detroit Pistons), Oklahoma City Blue (Oklahoma City Thunder), Ontario Clippers (L.A.
+Clippers), Osceola Magic (Orlando Magic), Raptors 905 (Toronto Raptors), Rio Grande Valley Vipers (Houston Rockets), Rip City Remix (Portland Trail Blazers), Salt Lake City Stars (Utah Jazz), Santa Cruz Warriors (Golden State Warriors), Sioux Falls Skyforce (Miami Heat), South Bay Lakers (Los Angeles Lakers), Stockton Kings (Sacramento Kings), Texas Legends (Dallas Mavericks), Westchester Knicks (New York Knicks), Windy City Bulls (Chicago Bulls) and Wisconsin Herd (Milwaukee Bucks).

 The Mexico City Capitanes made their G League debut in the 2021-22 season, playing exclusively on the road.
-They are expected to make their home debut during the 2022-23 season.
+They made their home debut during the 2022-23 season.
 In addition, the 2021-22 season marked the debut of the New Orleans Pelicans’ expansion team, the Birmingham Squadron, in Birmingham, Ala.
 The Motor City Cruise also debuted in 2021-22 as the affiliate of the Detroit Pistons.
 The LA Clippers' G League affiliate rebraded as the Ontario Clippers ahead of the 2022-23 campaign, while NBA G League Ignite underwent a visual rebrand ahead of its third year.
-For the first time ever, 30 teams will be eligible to win the 2022-23 G League Championship, as NBA G League Ignite and Mexico City Capitanes will play their first full 50-game schedule.
+For the first time ever, 30 teams were eligible to win the 2022-23 G League Championship, as NBA G League Ignite and Mexico City Capitanes will play their first full 50-game schedule.
+The Lakeland Magic rebranded as the Osceola Magic ahead of the 2023-24 campaign, which also saw the debut of the Rip City Remix, the new G League affiliate of the Portland Trail Blazers.

 4. How many games are in an NBA G League season?